• Facebook

 On this programme participants will:

-• Discuss opportunities and challenges linked to all key stages of the history curriculum (KS1-5)
+• Discuss opportunities and challenges linked to all key stages of the mathematics curriculum (KS3-5)

-• Reflect on the impact of curriculum reform since 2019 and the progress made with regards to representation in the history curriculum
+• Reflect on the impact of curriculum reform since 2019 and the progress made with regards to familiarity with the mathematics curriculum and the examinations and next steps

-• Consider the use of oracy in the history classroom
+• Consider the use of oracy in the mathematics classroom

 • Share best practice amongst delegates

-• Develop local history knowledge and embed into curriculum topics
+• Develop expert and enrichment opportunities and embed them into curriculum topics

 The course will include: